ntustison/LAMNrFlows/Manuscript/methods.md

 variables can optionally be log or log1p transformed before normalization to reduce skewness.

-We use two base distributions: a diagonal Gaussian and a Gaussian–PCA base (`GaussianPCA`) that performs an additional linear whitening of the flow latents.
-In the latter case, the flow acts as a learnable multiview “whitener” that maps each tabular view to a standardized latent \(\varepsilon\) with approximately independent components; both the raw flow latents \(z^{(v)}\) and the whitened coordinates \(\varepsilon^{(v)}\) can be exported for downstream Gaussian modeling and diagnostics.
+We use two base distributions: a diagonal Gaussian and a Gaussian–PCA base that performs an additional linear whitening of the flow latents.
+In the latter case, the flow acts as a learnable multiview “whitener” that maps each tabular view to a standardized latent \(\varepsilon\) with approximately independent components;
+both the raw flow latents \(z^{(v)}\) and the whitened coordinates
+\(\varepsilon^{(v)}\) can be exported for downstream Gaussian modeling and diagnostics.
+This Gaussian–PCA base is particularly useful when tabular views have different numbers of columns.
+The per-view PCA yields an orthonormal, variance-ordered latent in which we can select a common rank $r$ for alignment, producing matched- dimension standardized coordinates \(\varepsilon^{(v)} \in
+\mathbb{R}^r\) without altering the exact invertibility of the flow (truncation is used only for the alignment head).
+Whitening also improves the conditioning of the covariance estimates used in the conditional-Gaussian step by reducing collinearity and stabilizing \(\Sigma_{OO}^{-1}\).
 Each tabular view is typically modeled with a stack of 8–12 coupling layers with fully connected subnetworks of width 256–512, and the resulting latent vector \(z^{(v)}\) is then passed to the same projector, screening, and alignment machinery as the image latents.

 ### Projector networks and latent alignment objectives